josdejong/lossless-json/README.md

   used.
 If this is a String, the string (or the first 10 characters of the string, if it's longer than that) is used as white space.
 If this parameter is not provided (or is null), no white space is used.
+- **@param** `{Array<{test: (value: any) => boolean, stringify: (value: any) => string}>} [valueStringifiers]`
+  An optional list with additional value stringifiers, for example to serialize a `BigNumber`.
+The output of the function must be valid stringified JSON.
+When undefined is returned, the property will be deleted from the object.
+The difference with using a replacer is that the output of a replacer must be JSON and will be stringified afterwards, whereas the output of the `valueStringifiers` is inserted in the JSON as is.
 - **@returns** `{string | undefined}`
   Returns the string representation of the JSON object.